 This post may contain affiliate links to products I use and highly recommend.
 You can read my full disclosure .

-This keto cauliflower mushroom risotto is a low-carb take on risotto, a rice dish made from arborio rice.
-Though, the traditional is one of my favorite indulgences because it’s creamy, comforting and fancy, it is loaded with carbs.
+This Cauliflower Mushroom Risotto (Keto Mushroom Risotto) is a low-carb take on risotto, a rice dish made from arborio rice.
+Though the traditional is one of my favorite indulgences because it’s creamy, comforting, and fancy, it is loaded with carbs.
 My cauliflower risotto alternative uses fresh mushrooms and simple ingredients.
 Plus, it’s ready in less than 20 minutes.

 - Cut carbs: Regular risotto has over 50g of carbs.
-If you are following a keto diet, that is usually more than the daily allowance of carbs.
-Plus, since rice is a grain, risotto, though delicious, will not help you stay in ketosis.
+If you are following a keto diet, that is usually more than the daily allowance.
+Plus, since regular rice is a grain, risotto, though delicious, will not help you stay in ketosis.

 - Remakes a favorite restaurant meal: I often enjoy this keto risotto with pan seared scallops to re-create one of my favorite restaurant meals: seared scallops and risotto.

-- Sneak in veggies for picky eaters: If you have picky eaters at home, cauliflower mushroom risotto is a great way to sneak in some cauliflower to those who don’t think they like it.
-They probably won’t even realize it.
+- Sneak in veggies for picky eaters: If you have picky eaters at home, cauliflower mushroom risotto is a great way to sneak in some cauliflower for those who don’t think they like it.

-Cauliflower rice risotto is creamy, like traditional recipes.
+Cauliflower rice risotto is creamy, like traditional risotto recipes.

 The main ingredient is cauliflower rice.
-You can get it fresh or frozen.
+You can get it fresh or frozen from the grocery store.

 To replicate the creamy texture, you will also need: